Menu

 We're working as hard as we can to gather all of the above.
 And sometimes that just isn't enough.

-You may check out the fundraising website some truly incredible people set up for our family by going here.
 Any donations we receive will be designated solely for the purpose of ensuring Marshall gets the best care we can offer during our time with him.
 Though I hope that time is long, there are no guarantees.
 But one thing is certain: every dollar we raise (beyond covering Marshall's medical and travel expenses) will be used to establish a foundation dedicated to helping other families as they manage their child's congenital heart disease and congenital heart defects.

 Think of the number of lives we could help if we could.